sat28-code/sat28-code.github.io/README.md

 <h1>Paper Aeroplane Golf</h1>

 <h2>What is it?</h2>
-   <p>Paper aeroplane Golf is an adaptation of the sport golf where instead of using clubs, golfballs, and a hole, the players use paper aeroplanes and a target The goal of the game is to throw a plane through a ring or at a target in the least amount of shots and have fun.
+   <p>Paper aeroplane golf is an adaptation of the sport golf where instead of using clubs, golfballs, and a hole, the players use paper aeroplanes and a target The goal of the game is to throw a plane through a ring or at a target in the least amount of shots and have fun.
 It is designed so that all the player needs is internet to access the rules and scrap items so that it is easy for everyone to play</p>

 <img src="A Dart.jpg" alt="A plane" height=240px width=360px>